appium/appium/packages/support/README.md

 #### fs

-Contains asynchronous wrappers of calls from the node.js's [fs](https://nodejs.org/api/fs.html) module.
 Most of the functions there are just thin wrappers over utility functions available in [Promises API](https://nodejs.org/api/fs.html#promises-api).

 #### env